The Division Bell: Title and packaging

 To avoid competing against other album releases, as had happened with A Momentary Lapse, Pink Floyd set a deadline of April 1994, at which point they would begin a new tour.
 By January of that year, however, the band still had not decided on an album title.
 Titles considered included Pow Wow and Down to Earth.
 At a dinner one night, writer Douglas Adams, spurred by the promise of a payment to his favourite charity, the Environmental Investigation Agency, suggested The Division Bell, a term which appears in "High Hopes".

-Longtime Floyd collaborator Storm Thorgerson provided the album artwork.
+Pink Floyd's longtime collaborator Storm Thorgerson created the album artwork.
 He erected two large metal heads, each the height of a double-decker bus, in a field near Stuntney, Cambridgeshire.
 The sculptures were positioned together and photographed in profile, and can be seen as two faces talking to each other or as a single, third face.
 Thorgerson said the "third absent face" was a reference to Syd Barrett.
 The sculptures were devised by Keith Breeden, and constructed by John Robertson.
 Ely Cathedral is visible on the horizon.
 The pictures were shot in February for optimal lighting conditions.
 In 2001, the sculptures were in the Rock and Roll Hall of Fame in Cleveland, Ohio.
 In 2017, they were moved to the London Victoria and Albert Museum for display in a Pink Floyd exhibition.
 An alternate version of the cover photo, featuring two 7.5 m stone sculptures by Aden Hynes, was used on the compact cassette release and the tour brochure.